 13. Invest in SMS marketing

 SMS is a great way to reach your customers effectively.
-Most companies run a quick ‘click now’ and ‘checkout today’ campaigns to compel customers to visit their website at that moment to grab the discount or a coupon.
+Most companies run quick ‘click now’ and ‘checkout today’ campaigns to compel customers to visit their website at that moment to grab the discount or a coupon.

-SMS are more effective as there are only 20% of the people who check their emails on a regular basis and that too can have a gap in between.
+SMS is more effective as there are only 20% of the people who check their emails on a regular basis and that too can have a gap in between.
 But there are almost 100% of the people who check messages within a very short span.

 You can build a limited period offer strategy to encourage more purchases to stand out in growing eCommerce competition.
 This can be very useful on low-sale days during the end of the month or when you want to clear out your stock.

 Mobilemonkey can be a great option to choose for your SMS marketing campaign as it connects with customers on just through SMS but via Facebook messenger as well as Web Chat.